 - A copy of your highest qualification certificate and transcript of modules studied

-*If your enrolment in this course is with the aim of completing a Sustainable Development in Practice Award (SDiP Postgraduate Certificate, Postgraduate Diploma or MSc), you will also need to complete an online booking form for the framework.
+If your enrolment in this course is with the aim of completing a Sustainable Development in Practice Award, you will also need to select the Sustainable Development in Practice Framework when completing the online booking form.

 If you would like further information about this course or about the postgraduate qualifications in Sustainable Development in Practice, please email the Programme Leader, Dr Georgina Gough or telephone +44(0)117 32 87139.

 For further information

 - Email: For specific questions in relation to the course, i.e. content, suitability, assessments, etc. please contact the Programme Leader, Dr Georgina Gough (Georgina.Gough@uwe.ac.uk).
 For queries regarding administration aspects of registration, i.e. dates, fees, etc. please contact us using the online enquiry form link or telephone number below.

 - Telephone: +44 (0)117 32 81043 (option 1, then option 3)